 During the life of GGAS, IPART developed 2 new methodologies to improve the measurement of emissions abatement from coal-fired generation (Performance Improvement Testing Regime or PITR) and landfill gas generation (Methane Energy Uncertainty Methodology or MEUM).
 These methodologies enabled more accurate means of estimating emissions for accredited GGAS electricity generators.

-While GGAS has closed and certificates can no longer be created under the scheme, a small number of ACPs remain accredited under the Carbon Sequestration Rule and over 9 million certificates remain available for voluntary surrender on the GGAS Registry.
-The Registry is available at https://www.ggas-registry.nsw.gov.au (opens in a new window) .
+Although GGAS has closed, around 5 million certificates remain available for voluntary surrender on the GGAS Registry.
+The Registry is available at https://www.ggas-registry.nsw.gov.au(opens in a new window) .

 The GGAS Registry and certificate ownership, transfer and surrender